mmomtchev/Forez/README.md

 There are factual documents - from "Trésor des Chartes du Roi" - which dispute him claims of Guy IV dying right before the crusade. (*check if the originals can be examined*).

-The fact that most crusader sources refer to Guy as a count of Forez and Nevers - or sometimes exclusively as count of Nevers - is particularly important.
+The fact that most crusader sources refer to Guy as a count of Forez and Nevers - or sometimes exclusively as count of Nevers - is particularly important as Guy V was never count of Nevers.

-Clearly, this version presents a very large number of conflicts.
+Clearly, this version presents a very large number of conflicts and it is corroborated only by a single source - de la Mure - based on an year of death that is proven to be incorrect.

 ### Guy IV (most modern sources' version)